Paul Klee Had Scleroderma and his Artwork Reflects It

-Happy World Scleroderma Day, everyone!
-Every June 29, scleroderma organizations around the world observe World Scleroderma Day.
+Scleroderma Awareness Day occurs every June 29.
 The reason June 29 was chosen as the date is because on June 29, 1940, the famous Swiss painter Paul Klee died.
-Paul Klee is probably the most internationally renowned celebrity to have had scleroderma.
+Paul Klee is probably the most internationally recognized person to have had scleroderma.
 Much of Klee’s later work was influenced by the progression of his disease.
-The work that nears his last years has very visual interpretations of his experiences and symptoms as a man with the scleroderma.
+The work that nears his last years has very visual interpretations of his experiences and symptoms as a man with scleroderma.
 His last few painting before his death seemed to reflect the pain he suffered from the disease.
-He was a brilliant artist, and he is one of my personal favorites.
-If you haven’t heard of him, I highly recommend taking a peek at his work.
-Klee was a prolific artist, creating something like 9,000 works of art.
-Not to mention all the other cool stuff he did.
-Maybe I’ll mention it a little.
-He did extensive work in Color Theory, and taught at Bauhaus, which is a famous German art school from 1919-1933 that had a tremendous influence on the art world.
-He was a super cool dude.
-If you’re into art you probably already this.

-So… scleroderma.
-Let’s learn a little bit about the disease so we can understand Klee’s artwork a little more deeply.
-Scleroderma is an autoimmune disease that affects the skin, tissue and organs.
-It is a progressive disease, but it can often be managed with medications and other kinds of treatment.
-Scleroderma is a pretty rare disease.
 There are only around 100,000 people with scleroderma in the United States.
 The disease affects mostly women, generally between the ages of 30 and 50.
-Like all autoimmune diseases, the cause of scleroderma is unknown, and again, like other autoimmune diseases, genetics do seem to elevate your risk for developing the disease.
+Like all autoimmune diseases, the cause of scleroderma is unknown, and again, like other autoimmune diseases, genetics do seem to elevate your risk for developing it.
 People who have relatives that suffer from other autoimmune diseases, or scleroderma itself, may be more at risk for the disease.
 It can also develop in children, even though typical diagnosis usually takes place in women between the age of 30 and 50.

-Autoimmune diseases like scleroderma are caused by the immune system mistakenly attacking healthy cells.
+Healthy cells attack the immune system in autoimmune diseases.
 A normal immune system is the body’s defender.
 The autoimmune system is responsible for fighting off any foreign invaders such as bacteria or viruses.
 With autoimmune diseases, the immune system starts attacking the body’s healthy cells rather than just the stuff that causes illnesses.
 Every autoimmune disease attacks the body differently.
 Each disease has a particular way that it behaves in terms of what it chooses to attack.
 With scleroderma, the immune system causes inflammation in the skin, tissues and organs.
-The most common symptom associated with scleroderma is a thickening or tightening of the skin, but it may also cause scarring in the lungs, heart, kidney’s and intestines.
+The most common symptom associated with scleroderma is a thickening or tightening of the skin.
+But, it may also cause scarring in the lungs, heart, kidney’s and intestines.

 Localized scleroderma mainly affects the skin, though it may also progress to include muscles, joints, and bones.
-Localized scleroderma, though it may be serious, is not as dangerous as systemic scleroderma because it does not affect the internal organs.
-Usually, localized scleroderma presents with morphea, which is medical term for patches of discoloration on the skin, and linear scleroderma, which is the name for bands of thickened, hard skin that may appear as streaks or lines on the arms or legs.
-There is a special name for linear scleroderma when it appears on the face or forehead, which is coup de sabre.
+This type of scleroderma, though it may be serious, is not as dangerous as systemic scleroderma.
+This is because it does not affect the internal organs.
+Usually, localized scleroderma presents with patches of discoloration on the skin.
+Linear scleroderma is the name for bands of thickened, hard skin that may appear as streaks or lines on the arms or legs.

-Because scleroderma is such a complicated disease, it is important that people with the disease to find rheumatologists who either specialize in scleroderma or have extensive experience dealing with it.
-There is no cure for scleroderma, however there are many different kinds of treatments and therapies that can be very effective in managing and controlling the progression of the disease.
+Because scleroderma is such a complicated disease, it is important that people with the disease find rheumatologists who either specialize in scleroderma or have extensive experience dealing with it.
+There is no cure for scleroderma.
+There are, however, many different kinds of treatments and therapies that can be effective in managing and controlling the progression of the disease.
 Treating scleroderma usually means trying to keep it at bay and prevent further damage from occurring.
-There are many different kinds of medications that can be used to manage symptoms.
-Patients will likely be put on anti-inflammatory drugs to minimize the severity of inflammation that can lead to permanent damage.
-Physical therapy and occupational therapy are also helpful preventative measures to help maintain flexibility or the skin and joints.
+There are many different kinds of medications that can help manage symptoms.
+Anti-inflammatory drugs minimize the severity of inflammation that can lead to permanent damage.
+Physical therapy and occupational therapy are also helpful measures to maintain flexibility of the skin and joints.

-Teal awareness ribbons are used to raise awareness for scleroderma.
-To order a custom teal awareness ribbon, visit:
+https://personalize.wpengine.com/personalized-awareness-ribbons/teal-awareness-ribbon-pin-personalized?rq=scleroderma“>Teal awareness ribbons are used to raise awareness for scleroderma.
+To order a custom teal awareness ribbon, visit us at Personalized Cause.

 #worldsclerodermaday #scleroderma #sclerodermaawareness #sclerodermawarrior #awareness #raredisease #autoimmune #chronicillness #chronicallyill #chronicpain #awareness #awarenessblog #awarenessribbons #cancerribbons